-Brief History: Orleans was purchased in 1820 by Roger Enos from Iran Allen.
+Brief History: Orleans was purchased in 1820 by Roger Enos from Ira Allen.
 It was originally named Barton Landing as it was the first place where crafts could be safely loaded to traverse the Barton River down to Lake Memphremagog.
-The location of this landing area was where the Willoughby and Barton River converge.
+The location of this landing area was where the Willoughby and Barton Rivers converge.

 In 1833, the Valley House was built as a restaurant and tavern.
 In 1875 twenty rooms were added for an inn.
 The building was destroyed by fire in 1998.
 The railroad reached the town in 1859-1860, and the town changed its name to Orleans in 1908 as it was to commonly getting confused with Barton as Barton Landing.

 General Area Info: Orleans is home of “Ethan Allen Manufacturing” makers of kitchen and living room furniture and employs approximately 300 people.